 A smart map is a tool meant for industries to reach and engage the right actors of society.

-The smart maps will be tested in three pilot firms, one for each of the innovation topics, in order to make sure that the tool is effective and that it can be easily adopted.
-People from R&D as well as people from departments involved in RRI dimensions (e.g. HR, PR, etc.) will take part in workshops.
+The SMART maps will be tested in three pilot firms, one for each of the innovation topics, in order to make sure that the tool is effective and that it can be easily adopted.
+People from R&D, as well as people from departments involved in RRI dimensions (e.g. HR, PR, etc.), took part in the six workshops.
 While the smart maps are being tested in each specific field, the project will also consider the challenges at the interface of all sectors.
 Interdisciplinary dialogues will serve to explore the societal challenges of innovation and research at the cross-boundaries.
-At the end of the test phase, the smart maps will be released to be adopted by industries.
+At the end of the test phase, the SMART Maps will be released to be adopted by industries.

 Smart maps with and for society

-In developing the smart maps, the project will take advantage of the expertise and the recommendations of the Advisory Board, composed by two sub-groups: the SMART-map RRI Angels and the Societal Watchdog.
+In developing the SMART Maps, the project will take advantage of the expertise and the recommendations of the Advisory Board, composed of two sub-groups: the SMART-map RRI Angels and the Societal Watchdog.
 The RRI Angels will ensure that the key RRI themes are covered by the maps.
-Another strategic board, made up by civil society representatives (Societal Watchdog), will guarantee a continuous interaction and collaboration between industry and society at large along the entire course of the project.
+Another strategic board made up of civil society representatives (Societal Watchdog), will guarantee a continuous interaction and collaboration between industry and society at large along the entire course of the project.